standard-for-public-code/standard-for-public-code/introduction.md

 The current public software production method does not serve public service delivery very well.

-In the last decade, public organisations that purchased complete software solutions have sometimes been surprised to discover that they:
+In the last decade, public organizations that purchased complete software solutions have sometimes been surprised to discover that they:

 * can’t change their software to reflect changing policy or take advantage of new technology
 * don’t have access to their data as it's locked in to systems